Khaled 5

 Khaled AHR# 5, often referred to as Khaled 5, was an Arabian horse that was one of the foundation horses of the Arabian Horse Registry of America.
 He was a chestnut stallion foaled on May 24, 1895, by the stallion *Nimr and out of the mare *Naomi.
 He was bred by Randolph Huntington of Oyster Bay, New York, who was noted for his efforts to promote and protect the Arabian breed.
 Khaled 5 was the sire of nineteen registered purebred Arabian foals.

 His dam, *Naomi, was born in England of desert-bred Arabian horses, and imported to the United States by Huntington in 1888.
 She was noted as an outstanding field hunter.
 His sire, Nimr, was also a grandson of *Naomi, and hence Khaled was somewhat linebred.
 Nimr was also born in England and was imported by Huntington to the United States in 1893.
-Huntington also imported Khaled's paternal grandsire, the desertbred *Kismet, from England to the USA in 1891.
+Huntington also imported Khaled's paternal grandsire, the desertbred *Kismet, from England to the US in 1891.